felipeelias/resubject/README.md

 ## Testing

-Resubject introduce a new context for RSpec that helps testing your presenters:
+Resubject introduces a new context for RSpec that helps testing your presenters:

 ```ruby
 # spec/presenters/my_presenter_spec.rb